David-J-Lambert/ImportEmailAddresses/README.md

 3) Add and Update.
 4) Update and Delete.
 Assumes that email addresses are listed in more than one operation due to typos or other mistakes.

+Package is a 7-zipped xlsm file which includes:
+1) All VBA,
+2) An Excel spreadsheet with instructions on running the code,
+3) 7 spreadsheets of test cases for testing the VBA,
+4) 1 spreadsheet with data for stress testing the entire application.